 Eat 'em or take 'em: these s'mores wedding favors are a gooey gift guests will devour #Favor DIY#Sponsors#candy#candy buffet#DIY#reception#s'mores#wedding favors September 18 2018 | Catherine Clark bijouxandbits Photos by: Catherine Clark This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
 Learn more about our ads.
 Photos and tutorial by Catherine Clark S'mores are a staple of outdoor weddings in any season, but especially in the fall when the weather gets chilly and a bonfire is apropos.
 You're cooking them up over a bonfire, adding them to your sweets table, and even making them into cakes!
 But a perfect way to provide a dessert AND a takeaway gift is an easy-to-make s'mores wedding favor.
 Here's how to make them super easily with a few staples from Michaels Weddings™… What you'll need Clear favor bags or boxes (I used Wilton® Favor Kit from Michaels Weddings™) Large marshmallows Chocolate bars of your choice Graham crackers or cookies (I used Digestive biscuits to fit the round favor bag shape) Tags (I used Martha Stewart Copper Solid Paper Tags from Michaels Weddings™) Optional, but fun: Votive candles for heating marshmallows (I used Ashland® Basic Elements™ Glass Votive Candles from Michaels Weddings™) A match holder (I used Celebrate It™ Occasions™ Glass Snap-Top Favor Jars from Michaels Weddings™) Signage (I used Brown Plank Clip Mini Frame by Studio Décor® from Michaels Weddings™) Feel free to get creative with the ingredients: use white chocolate, caramel-filled chocolate, spicy chocolate, sandwich cookies, chocolate chip cookies, or whatever you like!
 Step one: Layer ingredients in favor bag This favor will make two s'mores.
 Starting with two graham crackers or biscuits, add on a layer of chocolate blocks, then four large marshmallows, then another layer of chocolate, and lastly, two more graham crackers or biscuits.
 Step two: add a tag and matches Hand-write, print out, or purchase some pre-made favor tags.
 Using some twine or ribbon, lace the tag and a couple of long matches around the favor bag to secure it.
 Tie it in a tight bow so that it's easily opened but not coming undone.
 Step three: include a sign, candle, and more matches For display and for making s'mores at the wedding itself, feel free to add some signage, a votive candle, and a few more matches to beef up the favor.
 Then you're done!
 This was a pretty traditional s'mores combination of flavors, but you could go pretty wild.
 What kind of s'mores would you gift?
 Thanks to Michaels for sponsoring this post.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
+Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Executive Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Prepare to swoon at these stylish grooms and their swanky and chic wedding NEXT Here's why rose gold rings are becoming our OBSESSION Show/Hide comments [ 1 ] S'mores bars at weddings are very popular where I live.
 I don't know why I didn't think of this idea when I was planning my November wedding almost 4 years ago!
 Reply Leave a Reply to KK Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
-Notify me of follow-up comments by email.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.